-Sternum Pain: Symptoms, Causes, Diagnosis & Treatment
+Sternum Pain: Symptoms, What Causes It, Diagnosis & Treatment

 Sternum pain is usually felt in the center of the chest.
 Pain intensity can vary depending on how you move your torso, whether your inhaling or turning and looking behind you.
 Some patients report this pain as a pressure sensation, which can be confused for a heart attack.